Fox-ML-infrastructure/FoxML_Core/legal/TOS.md

 termination.

 13. Governing Law
-These Terms are governed by the laws of the State of Alabama.
-All disputes must be resolved in the state or federal courts in Jefferson County, Alabama.
+These Terms are governed by the laws of the State of Delaware, United States, without regard to conflicts of law principles.
+All disputes must be resolved in the state or federal courts located in Delaware.
+The United Nations Convention on Contracts for the International Sale of Goods does not apply.

+**Note:** These Terms of Service govern use of hosted services.
+For commercial licensing of the Software itself, see `COMMERCIAL_LICENSE.md` and `legal/CLA.md`, which are governed by Delaware law.

 14. Changes to Terms
 We may update these Terms at any time.
 Continued use of the Services after